mageOfstructs/vimp/README.md

 - Don't you hate using *traditional* (that means old and broken) image editors, like MS Paint?!
+  - GIMP's fine though (3.0 is finally out*)
 - ***VIMP*** is the solution to all your quick image editing needs

 ## Really?

 - Written in Rust/Leptos <=> BLAZINGALY FAST!!
-- Easy Command Syntax (to those already familiar with Vim)
+- "Easy" Command Syntax (to those already familiar with Vim)
 - Renders images using SVG (which is cool afaik)

 ## ![Commands](./Commands.md)